abriljordan/ajcasinillo/content/post/metasploitable2/index.md

 Linux metasploitable 2.6.24-16-server #1 SMP Thu Apr 10 13:58:00 UTC 2008 i686 GNU/Linux
 ```

+The output indicates that you have successfully exploited the vulnerability in the UnrealIRCD 3.2.8.1 service using Metasploit.
+Here’s a breakdown of the key information from the output:

+Target Details

+	•	IP Address: 10.0.3.18
+	•	Port: 6667 (IRC service)

+Exploit Success

+	•	Exploit Module: exploit/unix/irc/unreal_ircd_3281_backdoor
+	•	Vulnerability: Backdoor in UnrealIRCD 3.2.8.1, a known issue.
+	•	Confirmation: The command shell session was opened with root privileges:
+	•	Output from whoami: root

+Shell Access

+	•	Command Shell Session: Successfully opened.
+	•	Session Info:
+	•	Attacker Machine: 10.0.3.10:4444
+	•	Target Machine: 10.0.3.18:37500
+	•	Timestamp: The session opened at 2024-11-27 06:09:42 +0000.
+	•	System Info:
+	•	Output from uname -a:
+Linux metasploitable 2.6.24-16-server #1 SMP Thu Apr 10 13:58:00 UTC 2008 i686 GNU/Linux

+This successful exploitation demonstrates full control over the target system, including the ability to execute commands as the root user.

 ### Samba

 1. search Samba in the metasploit